shapespark/api/README.md

 replaced by the material picker.
 + `toPick`: required, a list of names of materials in the scene to be shown to the user as replacement options.
-+ `trigger`: required, an object that configures action that opens the material picker.
++ `trigger`: required, an object that configures how the material picker is opened.

-To open a material picker when an object in the scene is clicked, use the following `trigger` properties:
+To open a material picker when an existing object in the scene is clicked, use the following `trigger` properties:
 + `type`: `"node"`
 + `nodeType`: required, a string with the name of the object.

-To open a material picker when a sphere in the scene is clicked, use the following `trigger` properties:
+To open a material picker when an additional sphere in the scene is clicked, use the following `trigger` properties:
 + `type`: `"sphere"`
 + `position`: required, `[x,y,z]` coordinates where the sphere is placed.
 + `radius`: optional, the size of the sphere, defaults to 7 centimeters.
 + `text`: optional, a short text to be displayed on the sphere.
 If not set a paint brush icon is displayed.

-To open a material picker when a flat sprite that always faces the camera is clicked, use the following `trigger` properties:
+To open a material picker when a flat sprite always facing the camera is clicked, use the following `trigger` properties:
 + `type`: `"sprite"`
 + `position`: required, `[x,y,z]` coordinates where the sprite is placed.
 + `height`: optional, the height of the sprite, defaults to 20 centimeters.
-The width of the sprite is set automatically, to match the length of the text on the sprite.
+The width of the sprite is set automatically to match the length of the text on the sprite.
 + `text`: optional, a text to be displayed on the sprite.
 If not set a paint brush icon is displayed.